-We at Webber International University share a common belief that every individual should be able to work and study in an environment free from discrimination, harassment or intimidation based on race, color, religion, gender, gender identity, age, national origin, mental or physical disability, marital status, medical condition, veteran status, sexual orientation, citizenship, or any other characteristic protected under federal or state law or local ordinance.
+We at Webber International University share a common belief that every the individual should be able to work and study in an environment free from discrimination, harassment or intimidation based on race, color, religion, gender, gender identity, age, national origin, mental or physical disability, marital status, medical condition, veteran status, sexual orientation, citizenship, or any other characteristic protected under federal or state law or local ordinance.

 Discrimination and harassment are illegal and in direct conflict with the mission of the University.
 It exposes the University and the individuals involved to liability under the law.
 Accordingly, the University prohibits any physical, written, or spoken conduct that violates the prohibitions on harassment set forth in the policy.

 Title IX of the Education Amendments Act of 1972 prohibits sex discrimination in educational institutions.
 It states, “No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance”.
 Title IX compliance is overseen by the Office of Civil Rights of the U.S. Department of Education.
 It is an amendment to the Higher Education Act of 1965 which, itself, sprang from the Civil Rights Act of 1964, including Title IV, which broadly prohibits harassment and discrimination on the basis of many personal characteristics including race, color, sex, religion, or national origin.
 Consequently, the University is responsible to promptly, equitably, and reliably address allegations of sexual harassment, discrimination, violence, and retaliation.